maxsnew/grammars-and-semantic-actions/README.md

 Given as `string≅⊤` in `Grammar.String.Terminal`.

 ## Project Layout
-This repository is split into the following directories
+The codebase is in the `src` directory, and it is split into the following submodules,
 - `String` - contains the definition as the list type over some fixed alphabet, and some associated utilities. `String := List ⟨ Alphabet ⟩`, where `Alphabet : hSet ℓ-zero`
 - `Grammar` - defining the primitive linear types in Dependent Lambek Calculus.
 Linear types are encoded as functions from strings to types, written as `Grammar ℓA = String → Type ℓA`.
 - `Term` - defining parse transformers between grammars.
 A parse transformer between `A` and `B` is written as the type `A ⊢ B` (or `Term A B`).